-fifth street; and east side of Edgecombe road, from One Hundred and Thirty-sixth street.
+fifth street; and east side of Edgecombe road, from One Hundred and Thirty-fifth to One Hundred and Thirty-sixth street.

 No. 3.
-Both sides of Manhattan avenue, from One Hundred and Sixteenth street to St. Nicholas avenue, and to the extent of half the block at the intersecting streets and avenues.
+Both sides of Manhattan avenue, from One Hundred and Street and avenues, and to the extent of half the block at the intersecting streets and avenues.

 No. 4.
-Both sides of Madison avenue, from Ninety-fourth to One Hundred and Third street; both sides of Ninety-fifth street, from Park to Madison avenue; both sides of Ninety-sixth and Ninety-seventh streets; from Park to Madison avenue; and both sides of Ninety-seventh, Ninety-sighth, Ninety-ninth, One Hundredth, One Hundred and First and One Hundred and Second streets, from Madison to Fifth avenue.
+Both sides of Madison avenue, from Ninety-fourth to One Hundred and Third street; both sides of Ninety-fifth street, from Park to Madison avenue; both sides of Ninety-sixth and Ninety-seventh streets, from Park to Madison avenue, and both sides of Ninety-seventh, Ninety-eighth, Ninety-pinth, One Hundredth, One Hundred and First and One Hundred and Second streets, from Madison to Fifth avenue.

-No. 5.
+No. 3.
 Both sides of One Hundred and Forty-eighth street, from Willis to St. Ann's avenue, and to the extent of half the block at the intersecting avenues.